aleksmitov/examples/titanic-spark/README.md

 - Utilize `SparkSession` from Layer `Context` for Spark SQL queries (i.e. `title` feature)
 - Convert Spark DataFrames into Pandas DataFrames as the way Layer stores the features
 - Load `passenger` features and use it to train our `survival` model
+- Run the model in a Spark cluster, as specified by the `fabric` setting
 - Experimentation tracking with
     - logging `BinaryClassificationEvaluator` metric